 in Japan.
 It is the autumn equivalent of "hanami", or

-October through November, Japan's countryside is
+through November, Japan's countryside is transformed

-landscape gardens offer numerous autumn photo
+gardens offer numerous autumn photo opportunities.

-deciduous trees are displaying their best fall foliage.
+displaying their best fall foliage.

 This itinerary feature national parks, culture, architecture, and "must see" sights of Tokyo, Takayama, Kanazawa and Kyoto.
 The tour begins in Tokyo, following a route of mountainous interior through coastal regions of Honshu island, and finishes in Osaka.
 Our private guides and drivers will help you navigate Tokyo's cultural landmarks, fashionable neighborhoods and diverse shopping districts.
 Learn how to make your own sushi with a professional sushi chef and savor your delicious creations.
-Explore attractions like the Asakusa district with an atmosphere of old Tokyo, Japan's largest and busiest fish market, the historical Imperial Palace, and the record-breaking Tokyo Tower.
+Explore attractions like the Asakusa district with an atmosphere of old Tokyo, Japan's largest and busiest fish market, the historical Imperial Palace, and the record- breaking Tokyo Tower.

 See how impressive mother nature is at Hakone and Mt.
 Fuji.
 Stay at a ryokan (traditional inn), where you can unwind in the hot springs (onsen) and dine on gourmet kaiseki cuisine.
 Visit the dramatic Black Crow Castle (Matsumoto Castle) en route to Takayama, located amongst the Japanese Alps.
 Due to their remote location, these places are beautifully preserved and developed their own culture that is unique from the rest of Japan.
 Visit the charming village of Shirakawa-go and understand what gassho-zukuri architectural style is.
 You'll also have a chance to visit the beautiful, but often overlooked by Western tourists, city of Kanazawa.
 Here, you'll visit the Kenrokuen Garden (one of Japan's top three gardens) and see what six attributes make a perfect landscape.